-In the US, some states have escheatment laws that require entities with gift card programs to escheat all or a portion of unused gift cards to the state.
-There is the risk that these laws are amended which would have an impact either prospectively or retroactively on the gift card breakage revenue the Company reports.
+Some jurisdictions in which MTY operates have escheatment laws that require entities with gift card programs to escheat all or a portion of unused gift cards to the state.
+There is the risk that these laws are amended which would have an impact either prospectively or retroactively on the gift card breakage revenue the Company reports as well as on the Company's cash flows.